 Protect Yourself from The Sun

 Not only is it going to be hot in the desert, but there's often a complete lack of shade.
-To help protect yourself from the sun, make sure to wear a good hat with a wide brim as well as sunglasses that provide your eyes with UV protection and are polarized.
+To help protect yourself from the sun, wear a good hat with a wide brim and sunglasses that provide your eyes with UV protection and are polarized.
 Not only will this help protect your eyes but it will reduce glare and allow you to see better since quartz found in sand can be highly reflective.
 Additionally, you'll want to make sure to wear sunscreen - even in the car since you can get a sunburn through the car window just like you can walking around outside.

 2-Way Radios With NOAA Weather Alerts